GoogleCloudPlatform/active-assist/org-level-recommedations-hub/ticketservice/README.md

 - `PUT /tickets/:issueKey/close`: Closes an existing ticket.
 - `POST /webhooks`: Handles webhook actions based on your ticket service.

-Sure, here's a Deployment section you can add to your `README.md`:

 ## Deployment

 This service is deployed using Google Cloud Build and Docker.